At Elsby & Co companies in the Northants area often ask us about their responsibilities regarding statutory records. The following is an overview...

 As part of our service to client companies, we undertake on receipt of written instructions to keep the company’s statutory records up-to-date and forward the annual confirmation statement and accounts to the company for approval before submitting them to the Registrar of Companies.

-If you are a company in the Sywell and Rushden area and would like advice about statutory records, Elsby & Co can help you.
+If you are a company in the Northants area and would like advice about statutory records, Elsby & Co can help you.